-We used a within-subjects design using two factors with two levels each: agent embodiment (embodied vs. disembodied) and thematic closeness (astronaut vs. museum guide).
-Each participant experienced all four episodes and all four agents EC, EG, DC, and DG described above in randomized order.
+For the first study, we used a within-subjects design based on two factors with two levels each: agent embodiment (embodied vs. disembodied) and thematic closeness (astronaut vs. museum guide).
+Each participant experienced all four episodes and all four agents described above in randomized order.